wix/velo-external-db/README.md

 This project is a reference implementation of the [wix-data SPI](https://www.wix.com/velo/reference/spis/external-database-collections), allowing the development or extension of alternative external database adapters, to connect Velo with external databases.

-For a detailed guide to installing and integrating this adapter on Google Cloud Platform, see the [Integrate Your Google Cloud MySQL or Postgres Database with Your Velo Site](https://support.wix.com/en/article/integrate-your-google-cloud-mysql-or-postgres-database-with-your-velo-site) article
+For a detailed guide to installing and integrating this adapter on Google Cloud Platform, see the [Integrate Your Google Cloud MySQL or Postgres Database with Your Velo Site](https://support.wix.com/en/article/integrate-your-google-cloud-mysql-or-postgres-database-with-your-velo-site) article.
+If deploying to Amazon AWS, please follow [Integrate Your AWS RDS Database with Your Velo Site](https://support.wix.com/en/article/integrate-your-aws-mysql-database-with-your-velo-site)

 ## Architecture